TREEIB

 EXTENSION OF THE ASSIMILATION PERIOD

-Surprisingly, when testing the TREEIB® bags, the period of green foliage was extended on the monitored deciduous trees.
+During the testing of the TREEIB® bags, the period of green foliage was extended on the monitored deciduous trees compared to similar trees.

-Prolonging the assimilation time is very important for trees, because it enables them to create and store more nutrients in their root systems.
-In the following season, they will use them to massively create new biomass of leaves and branches.
+Prolonging the assimilation time is very important for trees because it enables them to produce more nutrients and store them in their root systems.
+In the following season, they use them to create new biomass of leaves and branches massively.

 The same effects were observed in birches and other deciduous trees.